 Ricotta and Zucchini Crostini

-Course Appetizers and Snacks, Sides, Vegetarian
+Course Appetizers and Snacks, Breakfast and Brunch, Sides, Vegetarian

 Prep Time 10 minutes